renuvair/dotfiles/README.md

 # known issues
 - Problem: tmux does not work correclty with vim themes
 - Solution: run: tmux -2 when starting tmux (forces tmux to work with 256 colors).
-Add: tmux -2 to .zshrc file (the file might be read-only).
+Add: alias tmux="tmux -2" to .zshrc file (the file might be read-only).